1952 Washington Huskies football team

 The 1952 Washington Huskies football team was an American football team that represented the University of Washington during the 1952 college football season.
-In its fifth season under head coach Howard Odell, the team compiled a 7–3 record, finished in third place in the Pacific Coast Conference, and outscored its opponents by a combined total of 248 to 201.
+In its fifth season under head coach Howie Odell, the team compiled a 7–3 record, finished in third place in the Pacific Coast Conference, and outscored its opponents by a combined total of 248 to 201.
 Dick Sprague was the team captain.

 Schedule

-NFL Draft selections
+NFL draft selections

-Three University of Washington Huskies were selected in the 1953 NFL Draft, which lasted thirty rounds with 361 selections.
+Three University of Washington Huskies were selected in the 1953 NFL draft, which lasted 30 rounds with 361 selections.